What's a “drive,” or “volume?”

 PhotoStructure takes a short SHA of that UUID, like 3DNCoKQz4

-library database.
+, and substitutes this short SHA for the file’s volume mountpoint path.
 The URI in your database then looks like

 psfile://3DNCoKQz4/Pictures/image.jpg